jtbennett/create-ts-project/README.md

 Getting them all working together in harmony takes effort.
 For example, we want Jest to be able to find and run our tests, but we don't want test-related files in our build output that will be deployed or published.

 Doing that in a monorepo is more effort.
-TypeScript, yarn and jest all use different approaches to resolving packages within the repo.
+TypeScript, yarn, jest, eslint, and node may all use different approaches to resolving packages within the repo.

 And keeping them working consistently for all members of a team -- even more effort.
 For example, does that one person whose linter is using different rules keep breaking the build?
 Or do semicolons and whitespace make your diffs more difficult to read?

 **_...and ongoing hassle..._**

 Adding a dependency between two packages in a monorepo sounds simple: run the yarn or npm or lerna command and you're done.
 But are you?

-- Does your dev server restart when a file in one of its dependencies changes?

-- Does your editor know how to resolve TypeScript types so it can highlight errors, offer code completion and navigate source code across packages with "Go to definition (F12)"?
+Does your dev server restart when a file in one of its dependencies changes?
+Does your editor correctly highlight TypeScript and eslint errors, offer code completion and navigate across packages?

-- Do the eslint rules that check TypeScript types work across dependencies?

-- Can Jest resolve the dependencies when you run tests?

-- When built for deployment, can the transpiled .js files be resolved by node?
+Workspaces are great, but they're really built to help with publishing packages to NPM.
+When you are deploying an app, how will node resolve your workspaces?
+Are you shipping all your source code and tests or unnecessary dependencies, because of how workspaces use symlinks?

+CI tools make automated builds fairly easy.
+But are you taking advantage of caching to speed up your builds?
+Including Docker layer caching?
+Are your Docker images bloated from files you needed to build, but don't need at runtime?

 **_...which keeps you from focusing on the actual product._**

-I'd like everyone on the team to have all that "just work", so we can focus on the actual thing we're trying to build.
+I'd like everyone on the team to have all that "just work" as soon as they clone a new repo, so we can focus on the actual thing we're trying to build.
 That's the goal for Create Typescript Project.

-## Getting started
+## Walk-through

 ### Create a project